stievie/ABx/README.md

     - Players can buy items from the Merchant which the Merchant has in stock.
     - Dynamic item price taking availability and drop chance into account.
     - Players can craft new items for Materials and Money from special NPCs.
-* Autoupdate asset files: It donwnloads only the differences and patches existing files.
+* Autoupdate asset files: It downloads only the differences and patches existing files.
 This greatly reduces time and bandwidth.

 ## Screenshot